The True Costs Of Owning A Second Home — Will Your Vacation Property Be Worth It?

 1. Mortgage

-Second home mortgages are traditionally easier to get approved for and cheaper than investment property loans.
+Second home mortgages are traditionally easier to get approved for and the interest rates are usually lower for vacation homes than those for an investment property.
 Look into the different financing available to you including conventional loans, cash-out refinances, and home equity loans.

 2. Homeowners Insurance